2026 Ratecard Plus

 The ratecard mechanism offers greater transparency of funding and provides incentives to racecourses to invest beyond minimum values, as what a racecourse receives from HBLB for each race is linked directly to the racecourse’s contribution to that race.
 It allocates funds between race types in a structured way so that a more strategic and consistent approach can be applied to how HBLB prize money funding is utilised across the programme of c.10,000 races staged every year.

-Three payment bands have been introduced for each race class, type and fixture tier.
-The Core Flat 2yo programme is shown below, with an equivalent Ratecard existing for each part of the programme:
+Three payment bands exist for each race class and race type.
+The Flat 2yo programme is shown below, with an equivalent Ratecard existing for each part of the programme:

-For illustrative purposes, two alternative funding scenarios are shown below for a Core 2yo Class 4 handicap:
+For illustrative purposes, two alternative funding scenarios are shown below for a Non-Developmental 2yo Class 4 Handicap race:

 Ratecards for all parts of the race programme are available here.

-The total amount available for Ratecard Plus funding in 2024 is currently budgeted at £58.85m.
-The allocation to prize money is intended to split funding c.60% to Flat racing and c.40% to Jump in accordance with the turnover generated by each code in recent years.
+The total amount available for Ratecard Plus funding in 2026 was budgeted at the start of 2026 at £60.67m.
+The allocation to prize money is intended to split funding c.61% to Flat racing and c.39% to Jump in accordance with the turnover generated by each code in 2024.